Is Celsius Bad for You? The Truth from a Dietitian

 What’s in it?

 Celsius drinks have 10 calories, most have zero grams of carbohydrates and a can has between 200-270mg of caffeine.
-There’s also vitamin C and a bunch of B vitamins, too.
-Let’s separate fact from fiction as we investigate some of the most notable ingredients in the lineup.
+There’s also vitamin C and several B vitamins.

-- BCAAs (L-Isoleucine and L-Leucine.
+6. BCAAs (L-Isoleucine and L-Leucine).
 Celsius also includes some branched-chain amino acids for fitness appeal, as they play a role in muscle recovery and exercise support.

 Caffeine In Celsius